-When you imagine the prairies in your mind, the wide grassy plains, the sea of green, and the bison herds, you're essentially picturing Grasslands National Park.
-One of two national parks in Saskatchewan, Grasslands is a great place to experience preserved prairie land and find your home from home on the range.
+When you imagine the prairies in your mind, the wide grassy plains, the sea of green, the bison herds, you're essentially picturing Grasslands National Park.
+One of two national parks in Saskatchewan, Grasslands is a great place to experience preserved prairie land and find your home on the range.
 Take a prairie safari that will bring you close to bison, burrowing owls, eagles, antelope and black-tailed prairie dogs.
 Visit an archeological dig and learn from a paleontologist, or saddle up a horse and join a cowboy on the open range.
-Hike 70 Mile Butte, which rises 100 metres above the surrounding plains, and end your night with an unobstructed view of the stars, as the park is a designated Dark Sky Preserve.
+Hike 70 Mile Butte, which rises 328 feet above the surrounding plains, and end your night with an unobstructed view of the stars, as the park is a designated Dark Sky Preserve.
 Close to the Montana border, the park is a must-stop for any road trippers.

 Wanuskewin Heritage Park

 For over 6,000 years, Wanuskewin Heritage Park was a meeting place for indigenous peoples of the Northern Plains.
 Long before the pyramids, the Pantheon or the Great Wall of China, Saskatchewan's First Peoples gathered here to hunt buffalo, worship and celebrate.
 Now, the park is a place to learn about that culture and that history.
 Explore interpretive trails that wind through the valley.
 Visit archeological digs full of tipi rings, stone cairns, pottery fragments, animal bones and more.
 Stay overnight in a tipi and listen to traditional stories around a campfire as you enjoy tea and fresh bannock.
 Wanuskewin is really an incredible opportunity to immerse yourself in the culture of an ancient people.